TobiePepitoIT/azurevm-config-adirectory/README.md

 <p>
 </p>
 <p>
 In this lab, we will create two VMs in the same VNET.
 One will be a Domain Controller, the other will be a client machine.
-We will change the DC to a static IP because its offering Active Directory services to the client machine.
-The client machine will be joined to the domain.
-We will control the DNS settings on the client machine, the client machine will use the DC as its DNS server.
+We will configure the Domain Controller to have a static IP because its offering Active Directory services to the client machine.
+The client machine will join the domain.
+We will change the DNS settings on the client machine where it should use the domain controller's private IP.
 </p>
 <br />